-Looking to boost your knowledge about the countries of Africa and increase your chances of winning the next pub quiz?
-Start by learning these 25 interesting facts about Libya!
+Looking to boost your knowledge on the countries of Africa and increase your chances of winning the next pub quiz?
+Start by checking out these 17 fun facts about Libya!

 Fancy trekking through the desert or sampling the local cuisine by the sea?
 Head for the coordinates of 27.0000° N, 17.0000° E for your very own Libyan adventure!